“A goal without a plan is just a wish.” — Antoine de Saint-Exupéry

 No calendar?
-Get ready to accidentally email the same people twice a day, and to scramble finalizing ad creative the night before it’s due… And these are just a couple of examples of “no-calendar drama.”
+Get ready to accidentally email the same people twice a day and scramble to finalize ad creative the night before it’s due… And these are just a couple of examples of “no-calendar drama.”

 Marketing involves a lot of moving pieces.
 You have multiple team members managing multiple channels with multiple campaigns running simultaneously.
 You have campaigns running over different time spans (days, weeks, and months).
 And you’re spending serious coin on them, too.

-In order to make sure everything runs smoothly, with minimum drama, and with maximum chance of hitting your goals, you need a system for organizing it all.
+In order to make sure everything runs smoothly, with minimum drama and maximum chance of hitting your goals, you need a system for organizing it all.
 Enter the calendar: One system of record for organizing team members, campaigns, and channels.

 Who should build the calendar?